-Mercury’s Due to the high orbital eccentricity, both the true distance and elongation of Mercury changes considerably between successive apparitions.
-Due to the high 7° orbital ecliptic inclination is also high, the planet does not undergo successive transits across the solar disk each orbit.
+Due to the high orbital eccentricity, both the true distance and elongation of Mercury changes considerably between successive apparitions.
+Due to the high 7° orbital ecliptic inclination, the planet does not undergo successive transits across the solar disk each orbit.
 Transits may occur once either every seven, eleven or forty-six years but preferentially around either the 7th May or 9th November.
 (See Transit of Mercury) Previous recent transits occurred on 15th November 1999 and 07th May 2003, and the last being on the 09th November 2006.
 Another transit will again happen until 10th May 2016 then again on 12th November 2019.

 Being so close to the Sun, the midday temperatures may soar as high as 450°C, or plummets in the darkness of shadows or at night to −170°C. An average daytime temperature is more like 320°C, being no an air temperature by the temperature of the material.
 (Mercury is airless) Mercury’s axial rotation is about 59.7 days or about two-thirds the orbital period.
 An average length of the ‘day’ between successive sunrises is roughly 175.4 days.